rodriguesxxx/api-downtube/README.md

 ### - Download videos

-Download any video on youtube, passing its id as a parameter.
+Download any video on youtube, passing its url as a parameter.

 #### download flow example: